openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 pip install openvino-dev[tensorflow2,onnx]
 ```

-> **NOTE**: Support of Model Optimizer in TensorFlow 1.x environment is deprecated.
+> **NOTE**: Model Optimizer support for TensorFlow 1.x environment has been deprecated.
 Use TensorFlow 2.x environment to convert both TensorFlow 1.x and 2.x models.
 Use the `tensorflow2` value as much as possible.
 The `tensorflow` value is provided only for compatibility reasons.

 ### Step 5.
 Verify the Installation